best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 # Testing Code

-Testing here refers to automated tests that assert that your code is working as expected.
+Testing here refers to code that assert that your code is working as expected.
 Where code documentation specifies what code should do, testing assures that this specification is true.

 The core concept of testing is **"Does my code give do what I expect it to, given realistic inputs?"**.